mmucomputing/mmucomputing.github.io/_posts/2014-02-07-Git-And-Github.md

 Bare Basics
 ===

 Git is a complicated beast to tackle all at once.
 A *commit* is an individual piece of work.
 A good analogy for this is that commiting to Git is like saving your progress in a video game.
 You could load your game and be back where you saved (committed), even changing direction and going somewhere else.
 A *repository* is, in layman's terms, a bunch of commits in sequence.
+Your current position in this repository (because you can move around on a whim) is called your `HEAD`.

 Your First Repository
 ===